Genetic Testing of Embryos

 The goal of this type of testing is to ensure the correct number of chromosomes (46) are present in each embryo.
 The typical number of chromosomes in a human cell is 46 - two pairs of 23 - holding an estimated 25,000 genes.
 One set of 23 chromosomes is inherited from the biological mother (from the egg), and the other set is inherited from the biological father (from the sperm).
 Embryos with a normal chromosomal count are more likely to result in a healthy full-term pregnancy.
 An incorrect number of chromosomes may result in Down’s syndrome (3 copies of chromosome number 21) or miscarriage (up to 70% of miscarriages tested show chromosomal errors).

-During an IVF cycle, single cells from each blastocyst (an embryo that has been developing for 5 to 6 days) are biopsied by our own highly trained embryologists.
+During an IVF cycle, several cells from each blastocyst (an embryo that has been developing for 5 to 6 days) are biopsied by our own highly trained embryologists.
 These cells are sent to Genesis Genetics for analysis to ensure that only embryos free of identified risks will be transferred into the patient’s uterus.
 The embryos are then frozen with an advanced technique called vitrification and stay at Pacific NW Fertility and IVF Specialists during the entire process.
 Genesis Genetics utilizes a process called Genesis-24, a procedure designed to examine all chromosomes before any embryos are transferred so that you can make informed and confident decisions as you move forward with your family planning.
 The number of specific genetic disorders for which CS may be helpful is nearly unlimited and the list is continually updated.

 Waiting for the CS results and conceiving in a future cycle has significant benefits for the patients.
 In addition to screening for the most viable embryos available in an IVF cycle, it allows time for the patient to recover from ovarian stimulation.
 Studies have shown that transferring embryos into a uterus with a more natural hormonal environment may allow for a higher chance of conception.
 Studies also support freezing the embryos with vitrification does not decrease success with implantation.